nualagr/dargan-health-foods/TESTING.md

 <br>

-Alternatively members can access all of their Blog Comments and the associated 'Edit' and 'Delete' links from within their 'My Account' page.
+Alternatively members can access all of their blog comments and the associated 'Edit' and 'Delete' links from within their 'My Account' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-my-blog-comments-tablet-device.png "Screenshot of My Blog Comments section of the Account page on a tablet device.")

 <br>

-The 'Edit' link brings the user to the Edit Comment form where they can change their comment.
+The 'Edit' link brings the user to the 'Edit Comment' form where they can change their comment.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-edit-blog-comment-tablet-device.png "Screenshot of Edit Blog Comment page on a tablet device.")

 <br>

-The 'Delete' link opens a Delete Modal asking the user to confirm their decision to delete their comment.
+The 'Delete' link opens a 'Delete Modal' asking the user to confirm their decision to delete their comment.
 If they choose to continue with the action by pressing the 'Delete' button, the comment is deleted from the database.